-Requires the Judiciary to report a list of specific benchmarks intended to measure the performance or return on taxpayer investment for each new program for which funds are appropriated, and to report on the progress of the program and the status of expenditures as measured by the benchmarks.
-House adds new language.
+House adds a new section which requires the judiciary to report a list of specific benchmarks intended to measure the performance or return on taxpayer investment for each new program for which funds in excess of \$500,000 are appropriated, and to report on the progress of the program and the status of expenditures as measured by the benchmarks.
+Conference includes the new language.